scherroman/TweetMapAnsible/README.md

 \# This is added for Nginx User nginx           hard    nofile          199680 nginx           soft    nofile          65535

-WARNING: EVERY TIME YOU SSH BACK INTO THE MASTER VM EXIT AN SSH SESSION AND THEN SSH BACK INTO THE MASTER VM, TO SSH-FORWARD PROPERLY TO THE PRIVATE VMS, YOU MUST START UP SSH-AGENT AGAIN WITH (haven’t been able to automate it without errors):
-Startup ssh-agent:  eval $(ssh-agent -s)
-Add ssh keys to agent:  ssh-add

-NOTE: SOMETIMES TAKES A COUPLE OF MINUTES FOR SSH-AGENT FORWARDING TO START WORKING PROPERLY.

 ***USE ‘connection: local' IN PLAYBOOKS WHEN RUNNING TASKS ON LOCAL SERVER